 head(linelist)

-#> id case_name case_type sex age date_onset date_admission outcome
+#> id case_name case_type sex age date_onset date_reporting date_admission

 no personal data of real individuals being produced or shared.
 The